bendtherules/bendtherules.github.com/posts/function-name-binding.md

 > If you are looking at the spec and find [evaluation step for function declarations](https://tc39.es/ecma262/#sec-function-definitions-runtime-semantics-evaluation), you might be a little disappointed.
 It just says 'Return NormalCompletion(empty)' - which basically means, when you are evaluating statements line-by-line and reach a func declaration, DON'T do anything for that line.
 Just move on to the next line.
 > That's odd, right?
 For function *expression* evaluation, it tells you exactly how a function is created, but not for func *declaration*.
 Then, when/how will a function declaration get evaluated?
 >
 > The short answer is, **hoisting**.
 There is a (sort of) *"pre-evaluation"* step and then actual *"evaluation"* step for all statements.
-During pre-evaluation, it only looks at specific type of statements like FunctionDeclaration - and it calls *InstantiateFunctionObject* operation on the function (ex - step 35 [here](https://tc39.es/ecma262/#sec-functiondeclarationinstantiation)). *InstantiateFunctionObject* on func declaration works similar to f
+During pre-evaluation, it only looks at specific type of statements like FunctionDeclaration - and it calls *InstantiateFunctionObject* operation on the function (ex - step 35 [here](https://tc39.es/ecma262/#sec-functiondeclarationinstantiation)).
+> *InstantiateFunctionObject* on func declaration works similar to full *evaluation* of func expression.
+It creates the whole function object and creates a name binding for it.
 >
 >